Haliwa-Saponi Indian Tribe

-The Haliwa-Saponi Indian Tribe, also the Haliwa-Saponi Tribe, is a state-recognized tribe and nonprofit organization in North Carolina.
-They are not a federally recognized as a Native American tribe.
+The Haliwa-Saponi Indian Tribe, also the Haliwa-Saponi Tribe, is a state-recognized tribe in North Carolina.
+They are not federally recognized as a Native American tribe.

 They are headquartered in Hollister, North Carolina.

 Formerly named the Haliwarnash Indian Club, they adopted their current form of government in 1953 and were recognized in 1965 by the state of North Carolina.
 The tribe has created schools and other institutions to preserve its culture and identity.
 They primarily belong to Protestant Christian churches, mostly Baptist and Methodist.

 Name

 The name Haliwa is a portmanteau from the two counties: Halifax and Warren.
 In 1979 the tribe added Saponi to their name to reflect their descent from the historical Saponi peoples, part of the large Siouan languages family, who were formerly located in the Piedmont of present-day Virginia and the Carolinas.

 Membership

 The Haliwa-Saponi comprise slightly more than 3,800 members.
 About 80 percent of tribal members reside within a 6-mile radius of the small unincorporated town of Hollister, in Halifax and Warren counties.
 Some tribal members are also located in Nash and Franklin counties.